distantmagic/resonance/docs/pages/tutorials/how-to-serve-llm-completions/index.md

   - tutorials
 layout: dm:tutorial
 parent: tutorials/index
-title: How to Serve LLM Completions (With llama.cpp)
+title: How to Serve LLM Completions (With llama.cpp)?
 description: >
     How to connect with llama.cpp and issue parallel requests for LLM completions and embeddings with Resonance.